Crispus Kiyonga: Career

 Between 1992 and 1994, Kiyonga left the government temporarily to serve as a consultant with the World Bank and the African Development Bank.
 He returned to active politics in 1994 when he was elected to the Constituent Assembly that drew up the 1995 Uganda Constitution.

+In August 2003, he led a Ugandan government delegation to the Ugandan North American Association (UNA) convention in Boston, Massachusetts.

 He continuously represented Bukonjo County West, in the Ugandan Parliament, from 1980 until 2016.
 In 2016, he was appointed Uganda's Ambassador to China.